aboutcode-org/scancode-toolkit/docs/source/tutorials/how_to_visualize_scan_results.rst

 ..
 WARNING::

-    This tutorial uses the 32.x version of ScanCode-Toolkit, and ScanCode Workbench 4.0.x (This version of ScanCode Workbench is compatible with scans from any ScanCode Toolkit develop version/branch at or after v32.x).
+    This tutorial uses the 32.x version of ScanCode-Toolkit, and ScanCode Workbench 4.0.x (This version of ScanCode Workbench is compatible with scans from any ScanCode-Toolkit develop version/branch at or after v32.x).
 If you are using an older version of ScanCode-Toolkit, check respective versions of this documentation.
 Also refer the ScanCode Workbench `release highlights <https://github.com/aboutcode-org/scancode-workbench/releases/>`_.